 2 Corinthians 3:4-6 Such confidence we have through Christ toward God.
 Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God, who also made us adequate as servants of a new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

-Note: The new covenant is through Jesus saving us and is unlike the old covenant which was through the written law (or letter as referred to in this verse).
+Note: The new covenant is through Jesus saving us and is unlike the old covenant which was through the written law (or letter as referred to in the 2 Corinthian’s verse).
 The written law required humankind to follow rules and regulation which they were unable to do.
-We are no longer slaves to the written law but are saved through Jesus Christ (Yeshua) and are free.
+In addition, breaking of these laws required an imperfect sacrificial system that must be repeatedly done.
+We are no longer slaves to the written law but are saved through Jesus Christ (Yeshua) who was without sin and paid the ultimate ultimate sacrifice setting us free once and for all.
 We are now heirs and were brought into sonship by Christ’s actions.

 Though we are free as heirs, God calls us to be like Christ and become bond-servants while on earth meaning we should share the news of salvation to others and help save the lost.